Mtk112/CORE-KIT/README.md

-# Visual-CORE
+# CORE-KIT

-What is Visual-CORE?
+What is CORE-KIT?

 Update later...